 Section 7: Evening Schools

 During the last quarter of the 19th century, millions of immigrants from Europe arrived in the United States.
 Immigration was welcomed by leaders of industry who wanted more workers.
-However, many of Europeans lived on tiny farms of perhaps five or ten acres and chose to leave their homes in Europe because they knew that there was land in the United States that they could purchase or claim under the various land laws.
+Many Europeans lived on tiny farms of perhaps five or ten acres and chose to leave their homes in Europe because they knew that there was land in the United States that they could purchase or claim under the various land laws.
 North Dakota attracted many of the immigrants who came to the United States for land.

 Across America, community leaders encouraged the immigrants to learn more about their adopted country.
 Concerned social workers and philanthropists set up settlement houses in cities.
 Perhaps the most famous of these was Hull House in Chicago.
 The settlement houses provided training in American housekeeping and childcare methods, English language, and citizenship.
 On the prairies of North Dakota, there were no settlement houses, but immigrants could study English and citizenship at their local schoolhouses.
 Schools for immigrants were sometimes called “America schools,” “night school,” or “evening school.”
 (See Image 13.)